 - Online banking: banks usually require 2FA, but if your bank makes it only optional, definitely turn it on.

 Folks should brainstorm other services that they want to prioritize and start setting them up.
-Twofactorauth.org is a useful roundup of services that do provide 2FA, while TurnOn2FA.com has great instructions for many of those services.
+2fa.directory is a useful roundup of services that do provide 2FA.

 DO: Demo adding 2FA to a Google or Github account, by setting it up, walking through the process of printing recovery codes, and then using it.
 Flag for everyone that setting up 2FA can mean they’ll be permanently, irrevocably locked out of their account if they lose access to their 2FA device, so everyone should absolutely store backup codes somewhere safe.